Best Water-Based Sunscreen: 5 Lightweight Picks That Feel Like Skincare

 ✅ Pros

-• Layers well without feeling heavy
+• Layers well without much heaviness

 ❌ Cons

-• Price is high for daily use
+• Price is high for generous daily use

 Check Price on Amazon